AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/extending/app-builder/extending-aem-with-app-builder.md

 App Builder provides a way for customers to easily extend Adobe Experience Manager in various use cases:

-* Middleware Extensibility - Connect external systems with Adobe applications building custom connectors or leverage a suite of pre-built integrations.
+* Middleware Extensibility - Connect external systems with Adobe applications building custom connectors or use a suite of pre-built integrations.
 * Core Services Extensibility - Extend core application capabilities by extending the default behavior with custom features & business logic.
 * User Experience Extensibility - Extend core experience to support business requirements or build customer-specific digital properties, storefronts & back-office apps.